jw2249a/2017-bayes-audit/2017-code/README.md

 A **audit order file** lists a sequence of ballots requested for audit from a collection.

-The audit order file may longer as the audit progresses.
+The audit order file may become longer as the audit progresses.
 If so, new requests are added to the end; the file is append-only.

 The order of the requests is a random order determined